ataxexe/kodo/README.md

 ## How to Use

-Just put the really small jar file on your classpath with JUnit binaries.
+Just put the really small kodo jar file on your classpath.
 You can also install **kodo** on your local repository and then define it on your pom or gradle build:

 - **groupId:** org.kodo
 - **artifactId:** kodo